All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-In the world of the LGBT community, there exists a unique culture that includes specific terms and slang.
+In the world of the LGBT community, there exists a unique culture that includes distinct terms and slang.
 Some of the most well-known terms related to queer women are "Butch," "Femme," and "Dyke."
 Each of these terms has its own history, cultural context, and reflects certain archetypes or roles that women adopt in their relationships or self-identification.

 Who are Butch?